 There are several reasons why artists should consider using gouache paints.
 Here are a few:

-- Vibrant colors: Gouache has the ability to create bold and vibrant colors that can make your artwork stand out.
+Gouache has the ability to create bold and vibrant colours that can make your artwork stand out.

 Gouache is a versatile and unique type of paint that can be used for a variety of artistic applications.
 It has a unique texture and dries to a matte finish, making it a great option for artists who want to create artwork with a unique look and feel.
 Gouache can be used on a variety of surfaces and can be mixed with other water-based paints to create unique effects.
 Whether you are a beginner or an experienced artist, gouache is definitely worth considering for your next artwork.
 So, go ahead and give gouache a try and see how it can elevate your artwork to the next level!